Security Advisory · v1.0

 Two frontier labs shipped on-demand vulnerability discovery within eight days of each other this month.
 That created an unprecedented "exploits on demand" scenario for attackers with access to these models -- one that enables the pairing of a pre-planted supply-chain compromise with an accelerating legitimate vulnerability disclosure to rush the compromised code into production environments worldwide, in hours.

-On 21 April 2026, Bloomberg reported that unauthorized actors had been accessing Mythos since the day of its announcement -- fourteen days of undetected use outside the "Glasswing" controlled-access program.
+On April 21, 2026, Bloomberg reported (paywalled; free summary: TechCrunch) that unauthorized actors had been accessing Mythos since the day of its announcement -- fourteen days of undetected use outside the "Glasswing" controlled-access program.
 Capability in this regime does not merely diffuse gradually via competitor releases; it leaks directly from the gated programs themselves, on day one.
 With more capable models publicly anticipated from both labs in the coming weeks, the window in which defenders can prepare shrinks with every release.

 Has CLASP happened yet?